megagonlabs/blue/README.md

 Agents (i.e. agent workers) can store and share data among each other.
 Data is stored to and retrieved from the `shared memory` at three levels of scope: (a) session (b) stream (c) agent.

 - A worker can put data into the `session memory` which can be seen and retrieved by any agent and its worker in the session.
-- A worker can further limit the scope of the data to a specificc stream, where data can be seen only by agents (workers) which are working on that specific stream.
+- A worker can further limit the scope of the data to a specific stream, where data can be seen only by agents (workers) which are working on that specific stream.
 This is the `stream memory`.
 - Finally, a worker can put data into the private `agent memory`  where it can only be seen by the workers of the agent itself.